Rafting and canoeing adventures in Croatia's pristine rivers and dramatic gorges.

 • Best starting point: Omiš, near Split

-• Perfect for both beginners and experienced rafters
+• Suitable for both beginners and experienced rafters

-Rafting adventure on Cetina River with dramatic limestone cliffs near Omiš, Croatia
+Rafting on the Cetina River near Omiš with dramatic limestone cliffs.

-Crystal-clear emerald waters of Zrmanja River flowing through Velebit mountain range
+Crystal-clear emerald waters of the Zrmanja River flowing through the Velebit range.

 Zrmanja River: A Wilderness Escape

-If you're looking for a quieter, more remote rafting experience, the Zrmanja River in northern Dalmatia is your answer.
+If you are looking for a quieter, more remote rafting experience, the Zrmanja River in northern Dalmatia is your answer.
 Known for its crystal-clear, emerald-green waters, the Zrmanja flows through the Velebit mountain range, creating a landscape of serene pools, cascading waterfalls, and narrow gorges.

-The river is ideal for both rafting and canoeing, with sections suitable for beginners and families.
-One of the highlights is the dramatic Krupa River tributary, where you can paddle under natural stone arches and past small waterfalls.
+The river is suitable for both rafting and canoeing, with sections accessible to beginners and families.
+One of the highlights is the dramatic Krupa tributary, where you can paddle under natural stone arches and past small waterfalls.

 The area is also rich in wildlife, with eagles soaring overhead and fish darting beneath your boat.
-The nearby town of Obrovac is a great base for exploring the river and its surroundings.
+The nearby town of Obrovac is a good base for exploring the river and its surroundings.

 Highlights